-The taxon is represented by a single family, the Struthionidae, confined to Sub-Saharan Africa.
-Often regarded to comprise a single species, Struthio camelus,
+The taxon is represented by 2 species in a single family, the Struthionidae, confined to Sub-Saharan Africa.
+Often regarded to comprise a single species, Struthio

-mitochondrial DNA seems to justify the distinction of two species, Struthio camelus (Common Ostrich) and Struthio molybdophanes (Somali Ostrich).
-The sister species
+camelus, mitochondrial DNA seems to justify the distinction of two species, Struthio camelus (Common Ostrich) and Struthio molybdophanes (Somali Ostrich).
+The

 Genus-level classification of extant Struthioniformes.